Keep actions separate between shared inboxes

 Impact on threading if you toggle the setting off

 If you had the setting turned on and later decide to turn it off, it will only change threading for messages going forward.
-Any historical messages that had separate copies between multiple team inboxes will remain separate.
+Any historical messages that had separate copies between multiple shared inboxes will remain separate.

 Before turning the setting off:

 - Support inbox: thread A with historical messages 1, 2, 3

 - Sales inbox: thread B with historical messages 1, 2, 3

 After turning the setting off: